mhbeals/mhwood.github.io/histories/hndm.md

 The HDNM backend structure has been modified several times since its creation in 2002.
-The current platform was developed in-house in a collaboration between the UNAM's central computing services and the library's computing service department.
+The current platform was developed in-house in a collaboration between the UNAM’s central computing services and the library’s computing service department.
 This collaboration was launched in 2011.
 It is held in a MongoDB v.3.6 database and Solr for indexing.
 This database is in JSON format, with metadata descriptions of the collection, publication, item, page, and publication; it does not